Can you eat just one potato chip? Can you bust open a bag of those salty, fatty, tasty disks of death..eat one and simply walk away?

 I went for my power walk (Good decision #1) and when I came home had fruit for breakfast instead of my usual less than healthy stuff.
 (Good decision #2) One good decision led to the next and then the next and continued on throughout what turned into a super productive and empowering day.
 I was on a roll again!

 So clearly, that first decision of the morning has the ability to set not only the tone for the day but put that momentum train in gear.
-Whether it’s the choice to get up earlier, pray, walk, stretch or eat a good breakfast, you can be sure that (good or bad) you will build your day on the foundation of that first action.
+Whether it’s the choice to get up earlier, pray, walk, stretch or eat a good breakfast, you can be sure that (good or bad) you will build your day on the foundation (or in the hole) of your first actions.
 Depending on what you chose.. you can end the day in a happy heap having just crossed over the finish line..

 or all alone licking the chip dust off the shiny insides of an empty bag of Ruffles.